CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 * **-v,--verbose**
   * Description: turn on debug output to the console.
 Use this if you want to see detailed information as to what the application does behind the scenes
   * Required: no

+* **-w,--overwrite**
+  * Description: when provided, the application will overwrite any existing file with the same name and path as the output file.
+  * Required: no

 ## Currently supported filters/operations are: